Denver Broncos Hire Vance Joseph As Head Coach Replacing Gary Kubiak

-The Denver Broncos announced Wednesday the hiring of Vance Joseph as the teams new head coach, replacing Gary Kubiak.
+The Denver Broncos announced Wednesday the hiring of Vance Joseph as the team’s new head coach, replacing Gary Kubiak.

-Denver Broncos general manager, John Elway tweeted out a picture of him and Joseph announcing the hire.
+Denver Broncos general manager John Elway tweeted a picture of him and Joseph announcing the hire.

 It’s official.